DanteDevOps/NJServerLogDown/README.md

 ## Overview

 NJServerLogDown is a Node.js server application designed to allow users to download log files from a server.
 The server is built using Express.js and supports CORS for cross-origin requests.
 The log file is zipped before being sent to the client.
-## Download and Run

-You can simply download and run the `njserverlogdown-win.exe`, `njserverlogdown-linux` from dist folder OR you can modify the code and make your own executable server.

-## WebIQ Applications

-For the WebIQ applications, you need to download and install the `lib-jquery3` from [Smart HMI](https://www.smart-hmi.com).
-You need to log in and download it from the User area and install the package in your application to use the WebIQ sample code.

 ## Features